ory/sdk/clients/client/go/docs/ProjectMember.md

 ### NewProjectMember

-`func NewProjectMember(email string, id string, name string, role string, ) *ProjectMember`
+`func NewProjectMember(email string, emailVerified bool, id string, name string, role string, ) *ProjectMember`

 NewProjectMember instantiates a new ProjectMember object This constructor will assign default values to properties that have it defined,